Burgher people: History

 Dutch Ceylon had two classes of people of European descent: those who were paid by the VOC and were referred to as Company servants (i.e. employees), and those who had migrated of their own free will.
 The latter were not referred to as burghers in Ceylon, but rather by their rank, position or standing.

 During the period of British rule, they were referred to by the British as 'Dutch Burghers' and formed the majority of the European-descended populace residing in Ceylon.
 The 'Dutch Burgher' community took pride in its achievements and prized their European ancestry.
 Several Dutch Burgher Union journals have been created over some time, to record family histories.
 They were not only of Dutch origin as other European origins were apparent (German, Hungarian, Italian, French, Swedish, British, and Portuguese) and Sinhalese lines.

 When the British took over in 1796, many VOC employees chose to leave.
 However, a significant number chose to stay, mostly those of mixed descent.
 Some chose to go to Batavia, which was the headquarters of the VOC.
 Reportedly about 900 families, both free citizens and Dutch East India Company employees, decided to remain in Ceylon.
 One condition of them being allowed to stay was that they had to sign a treaty of capitulation, which guaranteed they would remain loyal and not defect if the Dutch attempted to re-conquer Ceylon.
-Every Burgher remaining in Ceylon signed the treaty, which is commonly used by their descendants to trace their linage.
+Every Burgher remaining in Ceylon signed the treaty, which is commonly used by their descendants to trace their lineage.
 In 1796, the 900 'Dutch Burgher' families residing in Ceylon were concentrated in Colombo, Galle, Matara and Jaffna.

 The Burghers included members of the Swiss de Meuron Regiment, a Swiss mercenary unit employed by the VOC.
 In diplomatic negotiations in Europe, Count de Meuron pledged allegiance to the British in exchange for back pay and military information.
 This allowed the British to get detailed fortification information and reduce the garrison size of Ceylon before 1796.
 The de Meuron Regiment refused to fight the Dutch due to relationships forged on the island of Ceylon and South Africa with the British.
 Post-1796 members of the de Meuron Regiment stayed in Ceylon, whilst the regiment itself went off to fight and distinguish itself in India and later in Canada.